aplazame/slate/source/includes/_orders.md

-verified | datetime | A datetime designating when the order was verified. confirmed | datetime | A datetime designating when the order was confirmed. cancelled | datetime | A datetime designating when the order was cancelled. profile_last_login | datetime | A datetime of the customer last login. profile_date_joined | datetime | A datetime designating when the customer account was created in your merchant. profile_created | datetime | A datetime designating when the customer account was created in Aplazame.
+verified | datetime | A datetime designating when the order was verified. confirmed | datetime | A datetime designating when the order was confirmed. cancelled | datetime | A datetime designating when the order was cancelled. account_last_login | datetime | A datetime of the customer last login. account_date_joined | datetime | A datetime designating when the customer account was created in your merchant. account_created | datetime | A datetime designating when the customer account was created in Aplazame.